The artists of Verve Vertu Art Studio and the Artists for Peace are our new

-We are thrilled to announce that Dr. Mel Wolk has agreed to be the Artist-in-Residence at The Gathering Place.
+We are thrilled to announce that Dr. Mel Wolk has agreed to be the Artist-in-Residence at The Gathering Place for 2021.

 Dr. Mel Wolk is a retired Pediatrician and Pediatric Allergist.
 He is a self-taught photographer who graduated from the New York Institute of Photography.
 He had been a free- lance photographer with Pennsylvania Magazine for twenty years.
 He produced a food calendar and many other images for Browntrout Publications, and his images have appeared in Country Living, Popular Photography, and Gourmet Magazine.